 *For those individuals not located near Columbia College in Columbia, MO, please contact the Columbia College Title IX Coordinator for additional information about who to contact in your region.

-The Title IX Coordinator and/or Deputy Title IX Coordinator(s) will help you understand the process of seeking administrative action according to college policies as well as provide interim protective measures as needed.
+The Title IX Coordinator and/or Deputy Title IX Coordinator(s) will help you understand the process according to College policies as well as offer supportive measures as needed.

-Any person who wishes to make a complaint of sexual misconduct that also constitutes a crime - including sexual violence, domestic violence, dating violence, or stalking - is encouraged to make a complaint to their local law enforcement.
+Any person who wishes to make a report of sexual harassment that also constitutes a crime is encouraged to make a complaint to their local law enforcement.
 If requested, the College will assist the complainant in notifying the appropriate law enforcement authorities.
-Additionally, a victim may decline to notify such authorities.
+Additionally, a complainant may decline to notify such authorities.

 In the event of any emergency, please contact 911.

-As necessary and when applicable, the College will contact and cooperate with law enforcement in situations involving sexual misconduct.
+As necessary and when applicable, the College will cooperate with law enforcement in situations involving sexual harassment.

 Orders of protection:

-If a complainant has obtained an ex parte order of protection, full order of protection, or any other temporary restraining order or no-contact order against the alleged perpetrator from a criminal, civil, or tribal court, the complainant should provide such information to the Title IX Coordinator or Deputy Title IX Coordinator(s).
+If an individual has obtained an ex parte order of protection, full order of protection, or any other temporary restraining order or no-contact order against the alleged perpetrator from a criminal, civil, or tribal court, the individual should provide such information to the Title IX Coordinator or Deputy Title IX Coordinator(s).
 The College, in conjunction with Columbia College Campus Safety, will take all reasonable and legal action to implement the order.

 At the Columbia, MO location of Columbia College, a Sexual Assault Nurse Examiner Clinic is available at University Hospital 24 hours a day, 7 days a week and they can be contacted at (573) 882-8091.